hpdobrica/digital-garden-public/Logging.md

 #### Debug Logs

 These are very detailed logs produced by the application on demand, which are expensive to store.
-Debug logs are threading the line between logging and [[Profiling]], and should be only enabled in specific debugging situations.
+Debug logs are threading the line between logging and [[Public/Profiling]], and should be only enabled in specific debugging situations.

 Ideally, we should have a "switch" to turn them on or off on demand.